unclezap/zebtemp/README.md

 **As a user, when I click a beer name, the application should reveal more information about that particular beer.**

+**As a user, when looking at the details of a beer I can click the 'Edit' button which will allow me to edit the description of a beer.
+Clicking 'Save' will update the the beer with the new description in the backend**

 ## Implementation Notes